mohamedhamiid/MY_RTOS/README.md

 - **Task Management**: Easily create, activate, and terminate tasks in your embedded applications.
 - **Timing Control** : Implement time-based waiting for tasks.
 - **Optimized Context Switching**: Minimizes latency and optimizes interrupt handling, achieving a context switching time of 60 microseconds.
-- **Sleep Mode in Idle**: Enhances power efficiency by allowing the system to enter sleep mode when no tasks are active.
+- **Sleep Mode when Idle**: Enhances power efficiency by allowing the system to enter sleep mode when no tasks are active.
 - **Semaphore as Synchronization Tool**: Provides efficient synchronization between tasks, with built-in support for handling priority inversion.

 ## Getting Started